Do Undocumented Immigrants Pay Taxes?

 In either situation, many forms of immigration of relief are discretionary or specifically require a good moral character showing in order to gain approval.
 (Cancellation of removal is one example, allowing certain undocumented persons in deportation proceedings to show long-term U.S. residence and good moral character and thereby be granted U.S. lawful residence.)

-In fact, the IRS reports receiving millions of tax filings that use an ITIN annually.
+In fact, the demand for ITINs has historically been high.
+The IRS had issued 26 million total ITINs by the end of 2022 (though the majority of these have since gone inactive).
+It typically receives millions of tax filings that use an ITIN annually.
 The widespread assumption is that most of ITIN-based returns come from undocumented immigrants.

 Is It Risky for Undocumented Workers to File Income Tax Returns?

-The IRS does not consider immigration enforcement to be among its roles.
-Therefore it doesn't share information with U.S. immigration authorities or transfer information regarding who appears to be in the United States illegally.
+Until recently, the IRS did not consider immigration enforcement to be among its roles.
+Therefore it wouldn't normally share information with U.S. immigration authorities or transfer information regarding who appears to be in the United States illegally.

 Undocumented Immigrants Pay Sales Tax